domhnallohanlon/cnotes/C1_input_process_output.md

 ### Challenge

-Improve the snippet above so that it asks the user for their name and then greets them personally.
+Improve the snippet above so that it asks the user for their year of birth and tells them their (approximate!) age.

 <!-- **stretch goal** use system time and users D.o.B to get exact age, or to create a birthday countdown. -->